Table of Contents

 Optimal Settings

 While some of their settings seem pretty handy when we're not answering your calls, having extra announcements or options come up before a call connects can actually cause issues when the lines are forwarded to our receptionists.
-To make sure your Google Voice settings are working as well as they can with our service, follow the below instructions depending on the layout of your Google Voice account.
+To make sure your Google Voice settings are working as well as they can with our service, follow the below instructions.

 Forwarding from Google Voice